 Review of the rudiments of music, including clefs, notations, meters and their signatures, key signatures, scales, intervals, triads, and seventh chords.
 Two-voice composition; triads and seventh chords; the basic phrase model; chorale harmonization and figured bass; leading-tone, predominant, and 6/4 chords; tonic expansions, root progressions, and the mediant triad; the interaction of melody and harmony; and cadences.
 Laboratory.

-Prerequisite: by placement or MUSC 171
+- Prerequisite: by placement or MUSC 171

+- Offering: Fall semester

+- Instructor: Duerksen

 MUSC 162 Musicianship II (1)